 The days are getting shorter, and it’s starting to get chilly out there, but birding in fall is one of the best times to enjoy the BC Bird Trail!

-Why Go Birding in Fall?
+Why Go Birding in the Fall?

 BC Birding in Fall Tips

-Sure, lush green trees are lovely, but they’re not ideal for bird watching.
-As those gorgeous crunchy leaves fall to the ground, you’ll find an abundance of bare tree branches, far better for spotting our feathered friends, and it’s a great time of year to see woodpeckers for this very reason!
+Sure, lush green trees are lovely, but they’re not ideal for bird-watching.
+As those gorgeous, crunchy leaves fall to the ground, you’ll find an abundance of bare tree branches, far better for spotting our feathered friends, and it’s a great time of year to see woodpeckers for this very reason!

 With fall migrations taking place all over the province, be sure to check in with your local nature parks to see what community bird activities they may have planned, like hawk, eagle, or turkey vulture watches.
-And since kids are back in school, you can check our blog about day trips from Vancouver for ideas for weekend or quick afternoon and evening family bird outings.

 Fall Birds to Watch For

-As one of the busiest times in BC for bird migrations, every region on the BC Bird Trail has exciting visitors. turkey vultures are a common sight during fall birding in BC, as well as trumpeter swans along the Central Vancouver Island, Fraser Valley, and Columbia Valley Bird Trails.
+As one of the busiest times in BC for bird migrations, every region on the BC Bird Trail has exciting visitors.
+Turkey vultures are a common sight during fall birding in BC, as well as trumpeter swans along the Central Vancouver Island, Fraser Valley, and Columbia Valley Bird Trails.

-Sea ducks like surf, white-winged, and black scoters, harlequin ducks, Barrow’s and common goldeneyes, and the elegant long-tailed ducks are more common to see throughout fall.
+Sea ducks like surf, white-winged, and black scoters, harlequin ducks, Barrow’s and common goldeneyes, and the elegant long-tailed ducks are more common to see throughout the fall.
 You may also spot common, hooded, and red-breasted mergansers.
 Other ducks you could see include northern shovelers, northern pintails, wigeons, canvasbacks, ring-necked ducks, scaups, and gadwalls.

 Songbirds, warblers, and raptors are sticking around all over BC until the winter, so keep be sure to keep your eyes on the skies and watch for movement in the trees.